 Delete Delete the node

 Endpoint: The (typically public) IP of the machine, which peers will use to reach it, in combination with the port.
 If changing this value, make sure Roaming is turned off, since otherwise, the node will check to see if there is a change in the public IP regularly and update it.

 Dynamic Endpoint: The endpoint may be changed automatically.
 Switching this off (indicating static endpoint) means the endpoint will stay the same until you change it.
 This can be good to set if the machine is a server sitting in a location that is not expected to change.
-It is also good to have this switched off for Ingress, Egress, and Relay Servers, since they should be in a reliable location.
+It is also good to have this switched off for Remote Access gateway, Egress, and Relay Servers, since they should be in a reliable location.

 Listen Port: The port used by the node locally.
 This value is ignored if UDP Hole Punching is on, because port is set dynamically every time interface is created.
 If UDP Hole Punching is off, the port can be set to any reasonable (and available) value you’d like for the local machine.